-If you don’t want to spend a small fortune fixing your bum but still want to obliterate those nasty marks the best thing you can do is use a targeted stretch mark removal cream.
-These products are relatively inexpensive, have high success rates for most people, and can help you get back your smooth, sexy butt in as little as 8 weeks.
+Still, if you don’t want to spend a small fortune fixing your bum but still want to obliterate those nasty marks the best thing you can do is use a targeted stretch mark removal cream.
+These products are relatively inexpensive, have high success rates for most people, and can help you get back your smooth, sexy butt in as little as 8-12 weeks.

 Creams are available both in stores and online.
 Popular brands include:

-We’ve done a lot of research on these products and have narrowed down the selection to the top 3.
+I’ve used several myself and done a lot of research on these products and have narrowed down the selection to a top 3.
 There are hundreds of creams out there that you can try but only a handful will give you the results you want.
-So far we’ve found that the best cream for stretch marks is TriLastin-SR, but others work decently, too.

 For a list of the best products to use be sure to read our article about the best stretch mark creams to find out which one will be the most effective for your needs.

 For faster results but at a much higher cost, you can also have laser treatments such as fractional laser to remove stretch marks.

 My suggestion?
 Start with a cream, and if you don’t get the results you want, THEN invest in pricier alternatives.
 The success rate is pretty high and you’ll save yourself some pain and money too!

 Another option for getting rid of stretch marks that form on your butt is by getting various cosmetic procedures done.
 Dermatologists and some spas have treatments that are specifically designed to significantly reduce the appearance of marks using lasers and other specialized equipment.